What is Telnet?

 Uses of Telnet

-Some servers use Telnet to enable remote connections to access public data and play games or look up weather reports.
-These features exist for nostalgic fun or because they have compatibility with older systems that need access to specific data.
+Telnet enables users to do anything on the remote computer that they can do with the command-line terminal.
+Historically, users could employ Telnet for various activities, such as editing files, running various programs and checking email.
+Some used Telnet to access public data, play games or look up weather reports.
+These features still exist for nostalgic fun or because they are compatible with older systems that need access to specific data.

 Telnet security

 Telnet is neither encrypted nor secure.
-Because Telnet monitors a user's connection, anyone can access a person's username, password and other private information typed over the Telnet session in plaintext.
-A bad actor can use this information to gain access to a user's device.
+Because Telnet is a plain text protocol, anyone on the network can access usernames, passwords and other private information typed during Telnet sessions.
+A threat actor could use this information to access a user's device.

 SSH and related protocols

-Some modern systems enable only command-line connections using Secure Shell (SSH), an encrypted tool similar to Telnet, or through a virtual private network.
-Because of security concerns, many professional organizations require the use of secure options, like SSH or PuTTy, instead of Telnet.
-SSH is the most commonly used alternative, largely because it encrypts all the traffic that passes over the communication channel.
+Some modern systems only enable command-line connections using SSH, which is an encrypted tool similar to Telnet, or through a virtual private network.
+Because of security concerns, many professional organizations require the use of secure options like SSH or PuTTY instead of Telnet.
+SSH is the most commonly used alternative, mainly because it encrypts all the traffic that passes over the communication channel.

-Also, unlike newer protocols, Telnet doesn't support graphical user interfaces.
+Also, unlike newer protocols, Telnet doesn't support graphical user interfaces (GUIs).
 This means Telnet isn't compatible with many modern programs, such as spreadsheets, web browsers and word processors.
-These programs run complex graphical interfaces, so Telnet session connections typically lose large amounts of data -- especially visual data.
+Most users are far more comfortable using a GUI, so Remote Desktop Protocol is now the preferred method for remote working.

 History of Telnet